cbarber-silver/CFG-Zero-star/README.md

 ⚡️ [Huggingface demo](https://huggingface.co/spaces/weepiess2383/CFG-Zero-Star) now supports text-to-image generation with SD3 and SD3.5.

-💰 Bonus tip: You can even use pure zero-init (zeroing out the prediction of the first step) as a quick test—if it improves your flow-matching model a lot, it might not be fully trained yet.
+💰 Bonus tip: You can even use pure zero-init (zeroing out the prediction of the first step) as a quick test—if it improves your flow-matching model a lot, it may indicate that the model has not converged yet.

 **🧪 Usage Tip: Use both optimized-scale and zero-init together.
 Adjust the zero-init steps based on total inference steps — 4% is generally a good starting point.**